 Individual and group differences have also been shown to alter exclusion sensitivity at the neural level.
 For example, differences in neural responses to social exclusion depend on individuals' attachment style (DeWall et al., 2012).
 Attachment style is a marker of how individuals approach social relationships, and is one way that individuals satisfy their need to belong (Bowlby, 1977).
-Individuals with anxious attachment styles show increases in the dACC and AI during exclusion vs inclusion experiences, whereas those with avoidant attachment styles display significantly less activity in the dACC and AI (DeWall et al., 2012).
+Individuals with anxious attachment styles show increases in the dACC and AI during exclusion compared to inclusion experiences, whereas those with avoidant attachment styles display significantly less activity in the dACC and AI (DeWall et al., 2012).
 As such, avoidant attachment styles may buffer individuals from negative social experiences by reducing their responsiveness to negative social cues (DeWall et al., 2012).

-Self-esteem is also related to neural responses to social exclusion (Onoda et al., 2010).
+Self-esteem has also been shown to influence neural responses to social exclusion (Onoda et al., 2010).
 Those with higher trait self-esteem display less activation of the dACC (Onoda et al., 2010).
 These results converge with research finding that high trait self-esteem may serve as a buffer from negative social experiences (Nezlek et al., 1997).
-Finally, spending more time with friends during adolescence has also been found to decrease neural sensitivity to peer exclusion (Masten et al., 2012).
+Finally, spending more time with friends during adolescence has also been found to decrease neural sensitivity to peer exclusion (Masten, Telzer, Fuligni, Lieberman, & Eisenberger, 2012).